 Glendale, which is located along the Milwaukee River, has a blend of smaller manufacturers, retailers and international business headquarters.
 The city has embarked on an extensive development near Silver Spring Drive that includes the Bayshore Town Center, an open-air retail mall and includes new office and residential developments.
 Fox Point and Bayside, located on the northern fringes of Milwaukee County, offer more rural living in homes that are often called "estates."
 Fox Point is primarily a residential community but features several small commercial districts that cater to the many business and civic leaders who live here.
 The Schlitz Audubon Center, which was once the grazing area for the Joseph Schlitz Brewing Company horses, features 187 acres of meadows, ponds, woods and lakefront coastline.
 Bayside is the northeastern-most community in Milwaukee County.
 It features a high quality of living, low property taxes and quick access to Lake Michigan, downtown Milwaukee and Ozaukee County.

-Wauwatosa is a white-collar community blessed with a healthy mixture of upscale homes, office buildings, retail developments and the Milwaukee Regional Medical Center.
-One of the earliest settlements in the area, it is ideally situated at the center of the metropolitan area.
-Wauwatosa has two commercial districts – the historic downtown district located in the valley near N. 76th and W. State streets, which features specialty shops and restaurants, and Mayfair Road, which is lined with office buildings and commercial businesses, and is home to Mayfair Mall, Milwaukee's largest and most popular regional shopping center.
+West of Milwaukee lies Wauwatosa, a community of primarily professional workers blessed with a healthy mixture of upscale homes, office buildings, retail developments and the Milwaukee Regional Medical Center.
+One of the earliest settlements in the area, it is ideally situated at the center of the metropolitan area, providing convenient access to the downtown and suburbs.
+Wauwatosa has two commercial districts – the quaint and historic downtown district located in the valley near N. 76th and W. State streets, which features specialty shops and restaurants; and Mayfair Road, which is lined with office buildings and commercial businesses, and is home to Mayfair Mall, Milwaukee's largest and most popular regional shopping center.
 The historic Washington Highlands has long been a sought-after residential location, but the city boasts many other charming subdivisions as well, all of which offer suburban living with close proximity to downtown Milwaukee.

 The area is attractive to professionals because of its proximity to the Milwaukee County Grounds, which consists of more than 1,100 acres of parkland and medical facilities, including the Milwaukee Regional Medical Center and the Milwaukee County Research Park.
 The medical center is home to two of the region's leading hospitals - Children's Wisconsin and Froedtert Hospital, a mental health complex, a major blood research lab, one of the nation’s largest rehabilitative therapy centers and the Medical College of Wisconsin, a private, nationally recognized teaching and research institution.